threefoldfoundation/info_threefold_pub/wiki/tokens/how_to_buy/binance_get_started.md

 # Binance Get Started

 - get Binance account (if you don't have one yet): https://accounts.binance.com/en/register
-- buy some BNB: https://www.binance.com/en/buy-bnb, you can use a credit card for this, 15 EUR is enough
+- buy BNB: https://www.binance.com/en/buy-bnb, you can use a credit card for this or bank transfer.
+    - BNB is the intermediate currency used to get to TFT

 ## Get a metamask Wallet